shmulisarmy/schedular_maker/README.md

-a drag and drop webapp for making scheuling events which also has all the right choices of events that user might want loaded
+a drag and drop webapp for making scheuling events which also has all the right choices of events that user might want loaded, and split into seperate catigories